Clinical Biochemistry SAC

 Clinical biochemistry (or chemical pathology) is the pathology specialty concerned with the analysis of body fluids such as blood and urine.
 Clinical biochemists diagnose, treat and monitor diseases by interpreting the level of different chemicals in samples.

-- Dr Shirley Bowles - ACP Representative
+- Dr Shirley Bowles - Patient Safety representative

 - Dr Chris Chaloner - RCPath Prenatal, Perinatal and Paediatric Pathology SAC Representative